jdarling/MongoMQ/readme.md

 MongoMQ - Node.js MongoMQ
 =========================

+Version 0.2.3 fixed a minor bug in passive listeners.
-Version 0.2.2 presents what should be the final API and should be feature complete, need to add a lot more test cases, documentation, samples, and etc to the project now.
+Version 0.2.2 presented what should be the final API and should be feature complete, need to add a lot more test cases, documentation, samples, and etc to the project now.

 Installation
 ============